simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 analysis tools.
 We have learned that rushing to implement workflows before they are mature enough can have widespread negative consequences.
-And, at least in my experience, developing rigorous tools is impossible with interactive data analysis.
+And, at least in my experience, developing rigorous tools is impossible without interactive data analysis.
 So I hope that this post helps make a case for the importance of interactive data analysis and that it continues to be a part of the scientific enterprise.